szwacz/fs-jetpack/README.md

 fs-jetpack
 ==========

-This is an attempt to make comprehensive, higher level API for node's [fs library](http://nodejs.org/api/fs.html).
+This is an attempt to make comprehensive, higher level API for node's [fs library](http://nodejs.org/api/fs.html), which is fun to use.

 ### Installation
 ```